Summer & Cinnamon

 Party food planning doesn't have to be a source of anxiety.
 It's really just math — and once you have the right numbers to start with, the math is simple.

-Start with 1 pound per person.
-Adjust for your time of day, your crowd, your format, and how many options you're offering.
+Start with the right chart — sit-down or buffet — for your service style.
+Adjust for your time of day, your crowd, and how many options you're offering.
 Make as much ahead as humanly possible.
 Put out half your food at the start and replenish from the kitchen.
 Add 10% to everything perishable.

 And most importantly: remember that your guests aren't coming for a perfectly calibrated buffet.
 They're coming to celebrate with you.
 The food is the backdrop to the moment — and a generous, well-planned spread sets exactly the right tone for whatever you're celebrating.